GJNorman/RPI-CameraStreaming-for-multiple-users/README.md

 The modification is to include ZeroMQ to allow multiple clients to connect at once

+It also has support for the user to add computer vision processing using OpenCV

 The main application writes video frames to a publisher socket.
 Each client will is fed from a subscriber socket.